Demerzels-lab/zkwhale-ai-enhanced/README.md

 # ZKWhale.AI

-🚀 **Stealth intelligence network of AI agents that monitor whale wallet movements in the Axiom ecosystem**
+**Stealth intelligence network of AI agents that monitor whale wallet movements in the Axiom ecosystem**

 🔗 **Repository**: [https://github.com/Demerzels-lab/zkwhale-ai](https://github.com/Demerzels-lab/zkwhale-ai)

 ZKWhale.AI is a cutting-edge platform where users can deploy private AI agents to track whale wallet activities on Axiom, using Zero-Knowledge proofs for privacy and verifiable analytics.

-## 🌟 Features
+## Features

-- **🤖 AI Agent Deployment**: Create and deploy private AI agents to monitor specific tokens and whale thresholds
+- **AI Agent Deployment**: Create and deploy private AI agents to monitor specific tokens and whale thresholds
-- **🔐 Zero-Knowledge Privacy**: All agent activities protected with ZK proofs for complete privacy
+- **Zero-Knowledge Privacy**: All agent activities protected with ZK proofs for complete privacy
-- **📊 Real-time Monitoring**: Live feed of agent activities with cryptographic verification
+- **Real-time Monitoring**: Live feed of agent activities with cryptographic verification
-- **💼 Agent Dashboard**: Comprehensive dashboard to manage your AI agents
+- **Agent Dashboard**: Comprehensive dashboard to manage your AI agents
-- **🔗 Wallet Integration**: Connect your wallet seamlessly with RainbowKit
+- **Wallet Integration**: Connect your wallet seamlessly with RainbowKit
-- **⚡ Real-time Updates**: Live agent activity feed with smooth animations
+- **Real-time Updates**: Live agent activity feed with smooth animations

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend**: Next.js, React, TypeScript
 - **Styling**: TailwindCSS with custom monochrome theme